Diocesan Church Development Institute

 Developing new ministries

-The diocese believes in this program so much that for the first year, the first 4 sessions, there is no cost to participants other than required reading material.
-During the second year there will be a charge of $200 per person which doesn’t begin to cover the cost of the program.
+The bishop's office believes in this program so much that for the first year, the first 4 sessions, there is no cost to participants other than required reading material.
+During the second year there will be a charge of $200 per person, which will cover a small portion of the program's cost.

 Interested in signing up?